- You may choose to provide a single example of a time during your life in which you overcame failure.

 About the University of Pittsburgh

-We here at CollegeVine will walk you through how to craft the 2016 to 2017 essays in a way that will maximize your shot at getting accepted.
-Without further ado, the following are this year’s University of Pittsburgh prompts and supporting paragraph:
+We here at CollegeVine will walk you through how to craft the 2016–2017 essays in a way that will maximize your shot at getting accepted.
+Without further ado, the following are this year’s University of Pittsburgh prompts and supporting paragraph.

 “The Admissions Committee reviews responses for quality rather than length.
 However, the most effective responses typically range from 250-500 words in total for all three questions.
 Responses that are longer or shorter are acceptable.
 If you decide to submit short answers, please answer all three questions:

 How have you overcome failure and what did you learn from it?